-Albania gained EU candidate status on 24 June 2014, after reform efforts and encouragements were agreed by the EU's Enlargement Commissioner.
-This is a key step for a country that still undergoes major corruption and crime issues.
-On 25 June 2017, parliamentary elections took place in which the Socialist Party of Albania won convincingly by obtaining 48.3 percent of the votes (74 out of 140 seats).
+After reform efforts and encouragements were agreed by the EU's Enlargement Commissioner, Albania gained EU candidate status on 24 June 2014.
+This was a key step in the right direction for a country that still has to deal with major corruption and crime issues.
+On 25 June 2017, parliamentary elections took place in which the Socialist Party of Albania convincingly won by obtaining 48.3 per cent of the votes (74 out of 140 seats).
 Since 71 seats are needed for a majority, there will not be a parliamentary coalition.
 Former major of Tirana and SP leader Edi Rama will remain as Prime Minister.

 Want to get notified by mail when Albania gets updated?